35K

 The Everest Base Camp Helicopter Tour with Kala Patthar Landing option is best for those wishing for a more immersive experience of the Everest region.
 This package also offers complete scenic views of the Himalayas, but there is more than that.
 It offers a rare chance for you to set foot on one of the highest points on Earth, i.e., Kala Patthar (5,550m).

 Like the first option, this one-day helicopter journey also begins from Kathmandu and flies to Lukla.
 The flight takes a different turn from here — the helicopter takes you directly to Kala Patthar.
 After a brief landing here you head to Hotel Everest View.
 Then you head to Lukla.
 Ultimately you land in Kathmandu.
+You can reach Everest Base Camp without long walking.
+Just take a helicopter and fly to Everest Base Camp safely and quickly.
+This makes the trip easy for everyone.

 This tour also includes multiple stops along the route.
 The pauses are for refueling, meals and altitude adjustments.
 The stop at Kala Patthar is, however, for that immersive experience.